When it comes to marketing strategies, there always seem to be too many to consider.

-For example, if you are struggling to close sales, you might want to examine the price of your products or the people you have in charge of your sales departments.
+For example, let’s say you are struggling to close sales.
+You might want to examine the products’ pricing or the people in charge of your sales departments.

-Now that you understand what the 5 P’s of marketing are and the benefits that they bring to organizations, let’s take a look at how you can apply these principles to your business.
+Now that you understand what the 5 Ps of marketing are and the benefits that they bring to organizations.
+Let’s dive deeper into how you can apply these principles to your business.

-Canva was a revolutionary and disruptive platform that put design control in the hands of those who didn’t have experience in creating marketing materials.
+Canva is a revolutionary and disruptive platform that put design control in the hands of those who didn’t have experience in creating marketing materials.

 By being mindful of the price of the product, Canva was able to wait until the right time to add in other features, making the price still worth it to users.

-Mercaris is a financial technology company that spotted a gap in the marketing with its product.
+Mercaris is a financial technology company that spotted a gap in the marketing of its product.

-By focusing on organic, non-GMO, and sustainable agriculture, the brand was able to stay ahead of the market and deliver a niche service that didn’t have as many direct competitors as other fintech companies.
+By focusing on organic, non-GMO, and sustainable agriculture, the brand was able to stay ahead of the market.
+It managed to deliver a niche service that didn’t have as many direct competitors as other fintech companies.

-By creating a product that didn’t have to worry about as much competition, Mercaris was able to claim their space and create their own segment in the marketplace.
+By creating a product that didn’t have to worry about as much competition, Mercaris was able to claim its space and create its own segment in the marketplace.

 The online prescription glasses brand Warby Parker offers a model that sells frames at a low cost of $95, which drastically undercuts many competitors in the space.

-By basing their pricing on public perception of what was both inexpensive and quality, Warby Parker was able to find the perfect price for their product.
+The brand based its pricing on public perception of what was both inexpensive and quality.
+So, Warby Parker was able to find the perfect price for their product.

-By focusing on their public perception and the price of the product, Warby Parker managed to achieve both of its main goals by being affordable while appearing expensive.
+By focusing on its public perception and the price of the product, Warby Parker managed to achieve both of its main goals by being affordable while appearing expensive.

-Hu is a dessert brand that focuses on making organic products that are free of many of the ingredients and additives found in traditional candy and chocolate.
+Hu is a dessert brand that focuses on making organic products.
+Its products are free of many of the ingredients and additives found in traditional candy and chocolate.

 However, rather than being a niche company that can only be found through online research, Hu placed their products in major retail stores like Whole Foods, Target, and Walmart.

-By making their product accessible to most shoppers and placing the product in retail stores, Hu was able to expand its brand awareness among consumers and increase its sales.
+By placing the product in retail stores, the brand made its product accessible to most shoppers.
+Hu was able to expand its brand awareness among consumers and increase its sales.

 The Lip Bar